Clinchfield Railroad: The Charleston, Cincinnati and Chicago Railroad (1886–1893)

-The Ohio River and Charleston Railroad (1893-1902)
+The Ohio River and Charleston Railroad (1893–1902)

 On July 17, 1893, the assets of the Triple C Railroad held by Baring Brothers were sold at a foreclosure for $550,000 to Charles E. Heller.
 This included 171 completed and operational miles between Camden, South Carolina, and Marion, North Carolina; 20 completed and operational miles between Chestoa and Johnson City, Tennessee; 60 miles completed but not yet operational miles; and 85 miles between Johnson City and Dante, Virginia, that was still under construction.
 The new owners renamed it the "Ohio River and Charleston Railroad."
 The construction continued halfheartedly and in 1897 owners sold the entire Camden to Marion segment to the South Carolina and Georgia Railroad.
 The last segment to be sold was from Johnson City to Boonford, North Carolina, to George L. Carter in 1902.

-The South and Western Railway (1902-1908)
+The South and Western Railway (1902–1908)

 At the time an enterprising entrepreneur, George Lafayette Carter, was involved in developing the coal fields of southwestern Virginia and needed a railroad to transport his coal to a seaport.
 In 1902, he purchased the Ohio River and Charleston Railroad, renamed it the South and Western Railway.

-Initially it appeared that the railroad construction would continue using the original construction standards of the previous railroad but new construction standards were developed that the Clinchfield would ultimately be built.
+Initially it appeared that the railroad construction would continue using the original construction standards of the previous railroad, but new construction standards were developed to which the Clinchfield would ultimately be built.
 In 1905, M.J.
 Caples became General Manager and Chief Engineer.
 He proposed that the railroad that would be hauling heavy cargo, coal, through mountainous terrain should be built to higher standards that would provide for accelerated schedules and lower maintenance and operational costs.
-With heavy-grade viaducts and bridges, and 55 tunnels (4% of the line), "in constant-value dollars, the five-state CC&O was the most expensive railroad ever built in the U.S." On January 1, 1907 the general offices were moved from Bristol to the Wilder Building in the Carnegie section of Johnson City.
+With heavy-grade viaducts and bridges, and 55 tunnels (4% of the line), "in constant-value dollars, the five-state CC&O was the most expensive railroad ever built in the U.S." On January 1, 1907, the general offices were moved from Bristol to the Wilder Building in the Carnegie section of Johnson City.